Near-critical dimers and massive SLE: Introduction

+We now address the consequence of Theorem \ref{T:LERWgeneral_drift} for the dimer model.
+Let $\alpha = \nabla \ph$ be a vector field deriving from a smooth potential $\ph:\bar \Omega \to \R$ satisfying \eqref{eq:masscondition}.
+To the weights $e^{\alpha_{k}(v)}$ in \eqref{E:weights3} we can associate edge weights on $\Gdim$ in a bipartite fashion similar to \eqref{F:double}.
+The only difference with what was discussed in Section \ref{SS:offcriticalintro} is that now the weights $a_0, a_1, a_2$ depend on the point $v$.
+We call this the \textbf{inhomogeneous massive dimer model}.

+Nevertheless, Temperley's bijection still applies: thus dimer configurations on $\Gdim$ are in (measure-preserving) bijection with wired spanning trees on $\Gtree$.
+Using results from \cite{BLR_DimersGeometry}, we deduce from Theorem \ref{T:LERWgeneral_drift} that the height function $h_\delta^{(\alpha)}$ of the corresponding dimer model converges to a scaling limit (this generalises Corollary \ref{C:height} to the variable drift setting).
+Furthermore, under the additional technical restriction that the conformal map $T: \Omega\to\tilde \Omega $ extends analytically to a neighbourood of $\Omega$, the limit is conformally covariant.

-\begin{thm} Fix $\Delta$ and $\Omega$ as above.
-The height function $h_\delta^{(\Delta)}$ of the corresponding biperiodic dimer model with weights \eqref{E:weights1} on the square lattice, or \eqref{E:weights2} on the hexagonal lattice, have an identical scaling limit which we denote by $h^{(\Delta);\Omega}$.
-Furthermore, let $\phi: \tilde \Omega \to \Omega$ denote a conformal map between two bounded simply connected domains, and suppose that $ \phi'$ is bounded on $\tilde \Omega$.
-Let $\Delta$ denote a continuous vector field in $\Omega$.
-Then in law,
+\begin{thm} Fix $\Omega$ and $\alpha = \nabla \ph$ satisfying \eqref{eq:masscondition} as above.
+The height function $h_\delta^{(\alpha)}$, of the corresponding biperiodic dimer model just described, has a scaling limit which we denote by $h^{(\alpha);\Omega}$.
+This convergence is in the sense of joint convergence of the field integrated against an arbitrary number of test functions.
+Furthermore, let $T: \Omega \to \tilde \Omega$ denote a conformal isomorphism of bounded simply connected domains, and suppose that $ T$ extends analytically to a neighbourhood of $\Omega$.
+Then we have the identity in law,

 where at a point $w \in \tilde \Omega$,